HMS Warspite (03): Decommissioning

 During her service career, Warspite had lived up to her motto, enduring shellfire, bombing, ramming, mines and a guided missile.
 However, time had taken its toll and more modern ships were required to continue the war in the Far East.
 Although there were proposals to retain her as a museum ship, the Admiralty approved Warspite's scrapping in July 1946 and she sailed from Spithead into Portsmouth to have her guns removed.

 On 19 April 1947, Warspite departed Portsmouth for scrapping at Faslane, on the River Clyde.
 On the way, she encountered a severe storm and the hawser of the naval tug Bustler parted, whilst the other tug Metinda III slipped her tow.
 In storm force conditions, Warspite dropped one of her anchors in Mount's Bay, which did not hold, and the storm drove her onto Mount Mopus Ledge near Cudden Point.
 Later refloating herself she went hard aground a few yards away in Prussia Cove.
 Her skeleton crew of seven was saved by the Penlee Lifeboat W. & S. There were several attempts to refloat her but the hull was badly damaged.

 In 1950, an attempt to re-float her was tried.
 A large crowd and the media watched on as the salvage crew set to work.
 Despite the use of 24 compressor tanks pumping air into her tanks, the salvage failed.
 There was insufficient depth of water to float her clear of the reef in a rising south westerly gale.
-The salvage boat Barnet, standing guard overnight under the Warspite’s bows was holed in the engine room, towed off and eventually drifted ashore at Long Rock, a few miles to the west.
-However, by August the battleship was finally beached off St Michael’s Mount and after further salvage another attempt was made to refloat her in November.
+The salvage boat Barnet, standing guard overnight under the Warspites bows was holed in the engine room, towed off and eventually drifted ashore at Long Rock, a few miles to the west.
+However, by August the battleship was finally beached off St Michael's Mount and after further salvage another attempt was made to refloat her in November.
 The Falmouth tug Masterman spent the night on the Hogus Rocks after failing to tow Warspite; and her sister tug Tradesman had 60 ft of wire wrapped around her propeller when trying to haul Masterman off the rocks.
-Aided by her compressor and two jet engines from an experimental aircraft the hulk was finally moved 130 ft closer to shore and by the summer of 1955, on-site scrapping resulted in her disappearance from view.
+Aided by her compressor and two jet engines from an experimental aircraft the hulk was finally moved 130 ft closer to shore on Marazion beach, between St Michael's Mount and Hogus rocks.
+From 1951, Warspite was progressively broken up and scrapped in situ on the beach and by the summer of 1955, on-site scrapping resulted in her disappearance from view.
+"By now it was obvious that the Warspite would never be taken to the Clyde for scrapping so it was decided to cut her up where she lay.
+For ease of access they manage to move her the short distance to a beach alongside St Michael's Mount.
+Over the next five years she was chopped up, until she disappeared from view."
 According to the contractors, it remains the largest salvage operation ever carried out in British waters.